 The RSPO (Roundtable for Sustainable Palm Oil) was established in 2004 with the aim of promoting “certified sustainable” palm oil.
 Unfortunately, this initiative was too little, too late, with lax membership criteria and only two members thrown out for non-compliance to date.

-How to Figure Out Which Products Contain Palm Oil
+How to Identify Products that Contain Palm Oil

-Obviously it would be great to avoid buying products with palm oil in them.
+Obviously it would be great to avoid buying products that contain palm oil.

 Unfortunately, while the EU made Palm Oil labeling compulsory in December 2014, labeling elsewhere may be deceptive.
 The problem is that Palm Oil hides behind myriad different names.